1300 830 830

 Franchise agreements will nearly always contain a restraint of trade or non-competition clause which operates during the term of the franchise agreement and after the franchise agreement ends.

-Clause 23 of the Franchising Code sets out a series of circumstances in which a restraint of trade clause contained in a franchise agreement has no effect after the franchise agreement expires.
+Section 42 of the Franchising Code sets out a series of circumstances in which a restraint of trade clause contained in a franchise agreement has no effect after the franchise agreement expires.

 Except for franchise agreements where the New South Wales law is applicable, restraints of trade are contrary to public policy and void unless they can be justified as being reasonable.